Cautious outlook, outflows take shine off Man Group's march to record assets

 LONDON Man Group's march to record funds under management (FuM) failed to enthuse investors on Friday as a cautious outlook and higher than expected outflows pulled down its shares despite a rally in the financial sector stocks.

-The world's biggest listed hedge fund has added $9 billion this year to take its FuM to $82 billion (£53.1 billion), surging past a previous peak of $79.5 billion hit in mid-2008.
+The world's biggest listed hedge fund has added $9 billion this year to take its FuM to $82 billion, surging past a previous peak of $79.5 billion hit in mid-2008.

 Investment performance boosted assets by $4.3 billion, while acquisitions of money managers Silvermine, NewSmith and the fund of funds unit of Bank of America added $6.2 billion.